michaelschiltz/peripheral-visions/session 03 - hardware: the telegraph as a proxy for the 19th century order.md

 ### "There is no software"
 * Kittler, Friedrich.
 1995.
 “There Is No Software.”
 Ctheory 10 (18): 1995. http://www.realtechsupport.org/UB/MC/Kittler_NoSoftware_1995.pdf.
+* in a contemporary example: Eichengreen, Barry, Romain Lafarguette, and Arnaud Mehl.
+2016.
+“Cables, Sharks and Servers: Technology and the Geography of the Foreign Exchange Market.”
+21884. http://www.nber.org/papers/w21884; and a gist of the latter in the Financial Times: Stafford, Philip, and Roger Blitz.
+2017.
+“EU Hopes of Winning London’s Euro Trading Sunk by Undersea Cables.”
+July 5. https://www.ft.com/content/56ad41e6-617a-11e7-8814-0ac7eb84e5f1.

 ### The forgotten revolution in communication technology: telegraphy, radio
 * Nishimura, Shizuya.
 1971. *The Decline of Inland Bills of Exchange in the London Money Market, 1855-1913*.
 London: Cambridge University Press.